Chrysanthemum

 clarfinger demo

-ClarFinger is a font I am developing for placing clarinet fingerings into scores.
+ClarFinger is a font for placing clarinet fingerings into scores.
 It also includes glyphs for half-holing keys and should have trill keys whenever I end up needing them.

 Make sure you use a large font size.
 12 or 24 won't cut it.
 Try 48 or bigger at least